 - A. On land zoned for Farm Use or Forest Use a permit may be valid for two years from the date of the final decision.
-The County may grant ministerially an extension period of up to 12 months on land zoned for Farm Use or Forest Use if: - 1.
+The County may grant ministerially where applicable criteria for the decision have not changed an extension period of up to 12 months on land zoned for Farm Use or Forest Use if: - 1.
 An applicant makes a written request for an extension of the development approval period; - 2.
 The request is submitted to the county prior to the expiration of the approval period; - 3.
-Provisions of the County Code applicable to the original approval have not changed. - B. On land zoned other than Farm or Forest Use, a permit may be valid for two years.
+The applicant states reasons that prevented the applicant from beginning or continuing development within the approval period; and - 4.
+The county determines that the applicant was unable to begin or continue development during the approval period for reasons for which the applicant was not responsible. - B. On land zoned other than Farm or Forest Use, a permit may be valid for two years.
 In the case of appeals, the two year permit period shall be tolled until a decision by a review authority with final jurisdiction is made that is not appealed.

-An additional one-year extension may be authorized by county staff without providing notice and opportunity for a hearing under the following conditions:
+Additional one-year extensions may be authorized by county staff without providing notice and opportunity for a hearing under the following conditions:

 - 1. An applicant makes a written request for an extension of the development approval period; - 2.
-The request is submitted to the county prior to the expiration of the approval period, excepting any request under consideration on the date of adoption of this amendment: - 3.
-Provisions of the County Code applicable to the original approval have not changed. - C. Approval of an extension granted under this Section is a ministerial decision, is not a land use decision as described in ORS 197.015 and is not subject to appeal as a land use decision. - D. The time periods described above do not take effect until all appeals are complete.
+The request is submitted to the county prior to the expiration of the approval period, excepting any request under consideration on the date of adoption of this amendment; - 3.
+The applicant states reasons that prevented the applicant from beginning or continuing development within the approval period; and - 4.
+The county finds that any of the following conditions occurred within the approval period: - a.
+State or Federal permits were applied for, but not issued within the approval period. - b.
+At least 10 percent of the cost of development, based on estimated or actual expenditures, has been expended to develop plans, file for permits, and complete other preliminary designs such as sewage disposal, provision of potable water, storm water management and other engineering designs necessary for the development. - c.
+Provisions of the County Code applicable to the original approval have not changed. - C. Approval of an extension granted under this Section is an administrative decision, is not a land use decision as described in ORS 197.015 and is not subject to appeal as a land use decision. - D. The time periods described above do not take effect until all appeals are complete.